 1 hour teaching a week.
-Tuesdays at Eastbourne,

-Wednesday at Conquest normally between 1pm- 2pm.
+Tuesdays at Eastbourne, Wednesday at Conquest normally between 1pm-2pm.

 This can be logged as core hours.
-There is also grand round and departmental teaching that you are encouraged to attend.
-There is also Grand Round organised by the hospital, in addition to departmental teaching for many departments across the trust.
-Make sure you ask what teaching there is in your working areas when you start your rotations!
+Please note that some times/days vary according to nature of subject and speaker availability.
+Also available are Grand Rounds, Schwartz rounds and departmental teaching that you are encouraged to attend and can list as non-core learning on your e portfolio.
+Make sure that you ask what teaching is available in your working areas when you start your rotations!

 Often there are medical students on the ward, both from Brighton and Sussex Medical School and Kings Medical school.
 This is a great opportunity to teach.
-There are also opportunities for more formal teaching as well.
-If you are keen on teaching, then always ask the Educational Fellows at the trust who will be happy to get you involved!
+There are also opportunities for more formal teaching as well, including FY1 led evening teaching for Brighton year 5 students between September and December each year.
+If you are keen on teaching please ask the Educational Fellows at the trust who will be happy to get you involved!